Baqend/ionic1-starter/README.md

  ionic serve
  ```

- The ionic app is already connected to an Baqend test instance.
+ The ionic app is already connected to a Baqend test instance.
 To connect it to your [own Baqend instance](https://dashboard.baqend.com/register) change the variable `appName` in the `service.js` to the name of your Baqend instance.
 If you will use your app on iOS please
- replace `app-starter` with your Baqend instance name at the bottom in the `config.xml`.
+ replace `app-starter` with your Baqend instance name at the bottom of the `config.xml`.

  The app uses a `Message` object, which is defined in [the Baqend schema](http://www.baqend.com/guide/#schema-and-types).
 It has three string attributes: `name`, `text`, `face`.